yaroslav-matala/stylelink-crm/README.md

 - I want to search for clients by name, so I can find specific information easily.
 - I want to view my clients in a clean, intuitive layout for quick navigation.

-#### As an administrator:
-- I want to ensure only authenticated users can access sensitive features like adding clients.
-- I want to paginate results for better performance and usability.

 ### Wireframes
 Wireframes were created using **Balsamiq** to visualize the initial design and layout for mobile, tablet, and desktop views.